Why Paul, Weiss?

 The partners here care about your development.
 They’ve given me a lot of client responsibility very early on.
 I argued a motion in court early in my second year, and generally, as a bankruptcy associate, you’re often the first lawyer clients call when they have a request, a question or an idea.
 A significant proportion of my day is taken up with direct client interactions.

-Heather Milligan, Fourth-Year Litigation Associate, Washington, D.C.
+Heather Milligan, Sixth-Year Litigation Associate, Washington, D.C.

 When I left Nantucket Island to attend the University of Virginia School of Law, my plan was to return to the island to open my own practice.
 At the end of my first year, I decided to go through the interview process, and I was immediately drawn by the mix and high quality of the work at Paul, Weiss.